PrEP is covered by most insurance plans and should be covered by Medicaid and Medicare.

 Financial Assistance

-In addition, depending on your income, you may be eligible to get PrEP at no cost as part of programs offered by its manufacturers.
+Depending on your income, you may be eligible to get PrEP at no cost as part of programs offered by its manufacturers.
 Gilead’s Advancing Access Program (1-800-226-2056) and ViiV Connect (1-844-588-3288).
 Programs may cover out-of-pocket expenses for PrEP, including copays, coinsurance, and deductibles.
 To determine if you are eligible, your medical provider needs to submit an application for you.
 Call for more information.

-Another option for people who get their PrEP covered by their insurance, including Medicare, is the Patient Advocate Foundationwhich provides up to $7,500 per year to help pay for costs related to the prescription.
+Another option for people who get their PrEP covered by their insurance, including Medicare, is the Patient Advocate Foundation, which provides up to $7,500 per year to help pay for costs related to the prescription.
 Approval is based on your income.
 If you earn less than 400 percent of the federal poverty level (or about $48,560 for an individual with no dependents) you may qualify for this program.
 For more information call (866) 512-3861 and select option 1.

 Some states offer PrEP assistance programs.
 Some of the programs cover both PrEP medication and clinical visits and lab tests, while others cover only medication or only visits and lab tests.